Gopal511/Gopal-SFDC/README.md

-This is the repository for Salesforce Developer Org
+This is the repository for Salesforce Developer Organization.